-- 28.1.
-Abandonment: An abandoned race is one which the Race Committee declares void at any time after starting signal, and which may be resailed at its discretion - 28.2.
-Beach Starting: When the start line is on the beach, or so close to the beach that the competitor must stand in the water to start, it is a Beach Start. - 28.3.
-Capsize: A sailboard shall rank as capsized when is not under way due to the wing being in the water and/or the competitor is water starting or up-hauling. - 28.4.
-Hearing: A protest committee holds a hearing to decide a protest or to consider giving redress.
+- 41.1.
+Abandonment: An abandoned race is one which the sport Committee declares void at any time after starting signal, and which may be re-sailed at its discretion. - 41.2.
+Beach Starting: When the start line is on the beach, or so close to the beach that the competitor must stand in the water to start, it is a Beach Start. - 41.3.
+Capsize: A sailboard shall rank as capsized when is not under way due to the wing being in the water and/or the competitor is water starting or up-hauling. - 41.4.
+Hearing: A protest committee holds a hearing to decide a protest or to consider giving redress. - 41.5.
+Interested Party: A person who may gain or lose as a result of a protest committee's decision, or who has a close personal interest in the decision.

-- 28.5.
-Interested Party: A person who may gain or lose as a result of a protest committees decision, or who has a close personal interest in the decision. - 28.6.
-Mark: A mark is any object specified in the Sailing instructions which a board must round or pass on a required side. - 28.7.
+- 41.6.
+Mark: A mark is any object specified in the Sailing instructions which a board must round or pass on a required side. - 41.7.
 On a tack: A board is on a tack except when it is capsized, tacking or gybing.
 A board is on the tack (starboard or port) corresponding to its windward side.

-28.8.
+41.8.
 Outside/Inside/Overlap:

 Outside.
 The outside board is the board furthest from the mark.

 Inside.
 The inside board is the board closest to the mark.

 Overlap.
 Boards overlap when the nose of the board is in front of the stern of the other.

-- 28.9.
+- 41.9.
 Overtaking: A board shall rank as overtaking from the moment it gains an overlap until it gains right of way.
-If an overlap between two sailboards exist when approaching the starting line to start.
+If an overlap between two sailboards exists when approaching the starting line to start.
 The windward sailboard shall be considered to be overtaking.
-In downwind course you can overtake in windward and leeward. - 28.10.
-Postponement: A postponed race is one not started at its scheduled time and which may be sailed at any time the Race Committee may decide. - 28.11.
-Proper course: A course a board would sail to finish as soon as possible in the absence of other boards referred to in the rule using the term. - 28.12.
-Racing: A board is racing from its preparatory signal until it has either finished and cleared the finishing line or retired, or until the race has been postponed, abandoned, or a general recall has been signalled. - 28.13.
+In downwind courses you can overtake in windward and leeward. - 41.10.
+Postponement: A postponed race is one not started at its scheduled time and which may be sailed at any time the Race Committee may decide. - 41.11.
+Pumping: It consists in pumping upright on the board in order to get it out of the water and in fully engaging the foil, reaching the necessary speed in flight.
+When pumping, the wing should be generally luffed.

+- 41.12.
+Proper course: A course a board would sail to finish as soon as possible in the absence of other boards referred to in the rule using the term. - 41.13.
+Racing: A board is racing from its preparatory signal until it has either finished and cleared the finishing line or retired, or until the race has been postponed, abandoned, or a general recall has been signaled. - 41.14.
+Riding position: Riding in a manner in which the competitor is being pulled by the wing at the same time as he is standing, kneeling or sitting.
+When riding in a pumping position, the wing should be generally luffed. - 41.15.
 Right of way: Unless Direct Referring is to be used.

-i) Outside board: A board on the outside gains right of way when its hull and rig are ahead of the right of way line of the inside board.
+(i) Outside board: A board on the outside gains right of way when its hull and rig are ahead of the right of way line of the inside board.

-ii) Inside Board: A board on the outside gains right of way when its right of way line is ahead of the right of way line of the inside board.
+(ii) Inside Board: A board on the outside gains right of way when it's right of way line is ahead of the right of way line of the inside board.

-iii) If there is a reasonable doubt that a board has gained right of way, it shall be presumed that it did not.
+(iii) If there is a reasonable doubt that a board has gained right of way, it shall be presumed that it did not.